MSNYC/svelo/README.md

 - `--key` key for keyed ciphers in encrypt mode (non-interactive)
 - `--key2` second key for ADFGX/ADFGVX in encrypt mode (non-interactive)

+**Note:** Most users will prefer the interactive menu (`svelo` with no arguments) which handles all of these options with guided prompts.
+The command-line flags above are for scripting and advanced use cases.

 ## Keyed ciphers

 Keyed ciphers (vigenere, beaufort, variant, autokey, keyword, columnar, playfair, hill, adfgx, adfgvx)